Crisis, what crisis? Meanings of a mental health crisis

 Guest speaker Johan von Essen of Ersta Sköndal University College used data gathered over 17 years to explore the implications of Sweden's volunteering participation levels remaining close to 50%.

 The seminar presented findings from four national representative surveys on civic participation carried out in 1992, 1998, 2005 and 2009 by the Institute for Civil Society Studies at Ersta Sköndal University College, Sweden.
 These surveys cover a 17-year period using cross-sectional data and allowed the team to analyse how the composition of volunteering and informal voluntary activity has developed at population level over a long-term perspective.

 Follow on Twitter with suggested hashtag: #changingsector

-This one-day conference will be an opportunity to share information on:
+This one-day conference was an opportunity to share information on:

 the environments in which third sector organisations operate,

 the type of challenges organisations have faced in recent years,

 and the ways in which they have responded to current challenges.